-For special occasions and holidays (Valentines/Mother's Day) these Grenada florists import roses and other choice blooms and offer island-wide delivery, including flowers for Carriacou, Sauterus, Grenville and Pt Martinique.
+For special occasions and holidays (Valentines/Mother’s Day) these Grenada florists import roses and other choice blooms and offer island-wide delivery, including our sister islands Carriacou and Pt Martinique.

 Smithy’s Garden: Located at approximately 1,000ft above sea level, just one mile from historic Fort Frederic in St George’s, this gently sloping Grenada garden is just under two acres in size.
 Divided into an old and new garden, Smithy’s Garden is noted for its “wild feel” and also for the variety of rainforest plants which strangely flourish in an area in Grenada noted for its dry forest vegetation!
 Smithy’s Garden Grenada is open to the public by appointment.